 From Listener to Producer

-In Week 2, you listened to The Podcase by Patrick J. McGinnis and John Lafkas (2020), where they interviewed Luke Holden of Luke’s Lobster.
+In the podcase by Patrick J. McGinnis and John Lafkas (2020), you listened to an interview with Luke Holden of Luke’s Lobster.
 You got to hear a real founder reflect on the risks, decisions, and grit it took to build a business.

 Now it’s your turn.